chloealexandra61-coder/DiscDrafter/README.md

 - One active evaluation per server channel at a time
 - If `/evaluate` shows an unconditional pick, it resolves immediately without needing `/condition`
 - If all conditions fail, the bot warns and the player picks manually
+- `/resetdraft` requires Administrator permission by default.
+Run it once with `confirm:false` (or omit) to see the warning, then `confirm:true` to actually wipe everything — this deletes the draft order, the turn pointer, and every queued pick for players in that order.
+It does not touch picks for players not currently in a draft order (e.g. if they're queuing for a future draft).